-When you X-ray a table, Metabase considers both the data type and the field type to display different charts that summarize that data.
+When you X-ray a table, model, or entity, Metabase considers both the data type and field type to display different charts that summarize that data.

-If you’re an administrator, you can edit field types using the Data Model page in the Admin Panel.
+If you’re an administrator, you can edit field types using the Table Metadata page in the Admin Panel.